Banning the Banter – Do we need to reassess or have the ‘fun police’ gone too far?

 How many did you say yes to?

-Most of us had experienced one or all of them at some point.
+Most had experienced one or all of them at some point.
 We can probably even recollect how we felt (or feel) about it.
 Upset, frustrated, fed up, like we still had to laugh and smile, excluded, or even defensive.

 We were also invited to consider examples of where someone is being constantly reminded of something they would very much like to forget, whether an incident, or a physical or personality related factor.
 This might be as a ‘joke’ or as part of their ‘nickname’.
 Delegates shared some of their personal stories, which brought home the message of the impact it can have.